Qatar fund makes joint approach for Canary Wharf-owner Songbird

 It was taken over in the 1980s by Canadian developer Paul Reichmann at the request of then Prime Minister Margaret Thatcher, who wanted a home for the Wall Street-style banking sector she expected to follow her "Big Bang" financial deregulation policies.

-Now home to Barclays (BARC.L) and HSBC (HSBA.L) as well as the main European offices of Citi (C.N), JPMorgan (JPM.N) and Morgan Stanley (MS.N), it has a working population of over 100,000 and has one of London's largest retail centres.
+Now home to Barclays and HSBC as well as the main European offices of Citi, JPMorgan and Morgan Stanley, it has a working population of over 100,000 and has one of London's largest retail centers.

 Chief Executive George Iacobescu has said the estate could double in size in the near future due to an increase in London's population and investment in the city's infrastructure.